 Scholarship Availability

 If you are interested in applying for the next Leadership Academy, but are concerned about the costs for travel or lodging, you can also apply for a scholarship through the GFOA’s Leadership Development Scholarship program.
-GLDS is a brand new program focused on providing scholarship funding to working professionals for in-person training provided by GFOA and our partners.
+GLDS is a program focused on providing scholarship funding to working professionals for in-person training provided by GFOA and our partners.